RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ##### Trigger Pipeline

 Now that the pipeline is created, you can trigger it to execute the tasks specified in the pipeline.
-Triggering pipelines is an area that is under development and in the next release it will be possible to be done via the [OpenShift web console]({{ CONSOLE_URL}}) and Tekton CLI.
+Triggering pipelines is an area that is under development and in the next release it will be possible to be done via the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} and Tekton CLI.
 In this tutorial, you will trigger the pipeline through creating the Kubernetes objects (the hard way!) in order to learn the mechanics of triggering.

 First, you should create a number of `PipelineResources` that contain the specifics of the Git repository and image registry to be used in the pipeline during execution.
 Expectedly, these are also reusable across multiple pipelines.

 The following `PipelineResource` defines the Git repository and reference for the PetClinic application.
-Create the following pipeline resources via the [OpenShift web console]({{ CONSOLE_URL}}) via `Add → Import YAML`:
+Create the following pipeline resources via the [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} via `Add → Import YAML`:

 ~~~yaml
 apiVersion: tekton.dev/v1alpha1